Tackling Climate Change

 3. Carbon Offsetting

 AirAsia has met two key requirements under ICAO's Carbon Offset and Reduction Scheme for International Aviation (CORSIA).
-In May 2021, all our airlines submitted independently verified carbon emissions reports for the year 2020.
+In April 2025, all our airlines submitted independently verified carbon emissions reports for the year 2024.
+As global emissions from international aviation remained well below the 2019 CORSIA baseline level, none of our airlines were required to offset our carbon emissions.

 4. SAF Strategy